kokatoo/kokatoo.github.io/_posts/2020-11-11-multiple-regression.markdown

 In other words, $$\bm{\hat{\beta}}$$ is an unbiased estimator of $$\bm{\beta}$$ conditional on $$\mathbf{X = x}$$.

-By law of total expectation:
+By law of total/iterated expectation:

 $$\begin{aligned}
 E[\bm{\hat{\beta}}] &= E[E[\bm{\hat{\beta}} \mid \mathbf{X = x}]]\\